MicrosoftDocs/customer-insights/ci-docs/audience-insights/remove-duplicates.md

    :::image type="content" source="media/m3_duplicates_showmore.png" alt-text="Screenshot of Duplicate records pages with Show more highlighted":::

    1. In the **Create rule** pane, enter the following information:
-      - **Select field**: Choose from the list of available fields from the entity that you want to check for duplicates.
+      - **Select field**: Choose from the list of available fields from the entity.
 Choose fields that are likely unique for every single customer.
 For example, an email address, or the combination of name, city, and phone number.
         - **Normalize**: Select from following normalization options for the selected attributes.
         - **Numerals**: Converts other numeral systems, such as Roman numerals, to Arabic numerals. *VIII* becomes *8*.
         - **Symbols**: Removes all symbols and special characters. *Head&Shoulder* becomes *HeadShoulder*.